Modal Auxiliary helping verbs

 She shall come to my party

-She shall not come to my party
+She shall not come to my

 Shall she come to my party?